 Let’s break it down:

-- The Silent Generation (born in the mid 20s-mid 40s) are referenced as such because they felt it was precarious to be activists in the McCarthy Era.
+- The Silent Generation (born in the mid-20s-mid 40s) are referenced as such because they felt it was precarious to be activists in the McCarthy Era.
 As adults, they are at or near retirement, so businesses who would want to brand themselves to be attractive to this demographic will need to keep in mind the needs of this aging generation, including how they leverage their family to adopt new social norms and technology advancements.

 - Baby Boomers (born in the late 40s-early 60s) were affected by a variety of world events (Vietnam War, Cold War, Civil Rights movement, assassinations) and though they are perceived as more cynical than other groups, they are also seen as hardworking.
 This group is slowly starting to retire, so it’s important for businesses to understand what issues and new challenges they will deal with at this time.

 - Generation X (born in the late 60s-early 80s) members were known as the “latchkey kids” in their youth.
-Now as grownups, this generation as emerged as entrepreneurial (who also desire work/life balance); much of these attributes come from the worldly circumstances that took place while they were growing up.
+Now as grownups, this generation as emerged as entrepreneurial (who also desires work/life balance); many of these attributes come from the worldly circumstances that took place while they were growing up.
 One way a business could cater to Gen X would be by infusing nostalgia with today’s technology to create a memorable brand for this age group.

 - Millennials (born in the late 80s-early 90s) are known to be confident and optimistic, though they are often misunderstood as narcissistic and immature.
 Because they experienced the Great Recession as young adults, they have experienced the effects of financial uncertainty and loss, whether that’s directly through their own career and/or with observing their parents’ losses.
 If you’re trying to cater your business to them, it’s important to be upfront and transparent with them, rather than play into the stereotypes of this age group.